 Some of the highlights of my travels have included visits to ancient spiritual and religious sites.
 Whether it’s the awe-inspiring ceiling of the Sistine Chapel or the largest bronze Buddha in the Todai-ji temple in Japan, or the ornate and intricate structures of the Hagia Sophia in Turkey.
 Each one of these places is infused with grace and holiness that elicits reverential regard for the unknown and the divine.

 The new age of advanced technology, transportation, and medical care has changed the perception of our place in the world.
 Because we’ve been successful in finding cures for numerous life-threatening diseases, inventing modern conveniences, and prolonging the average lifespan, we’ve come to believe that we’re invincible.
 In fact, Yuval Noah Harari states in his book, Homo Deus, that he believes that man’s sole quest in the future will be to become immortal, using our minds to become like gods.

 Our ingenuity has certainly made life easier, safer, and more comfortable.
-But, the belief that we are the masters of our fate and that we control every facet of life is detrimental to our evolutionary growth.
+But, the belief that we are the masters of our fate and that we control every facet of life is detrimental to our growth.
 No matter how confident you are that you can handle things, there has to be a modicum of humility stemming from an awareness that we are not always in the driver’s seat.

 The best way to put this belief into action is through the act of surrender.
 To appreciate the process of surrender you have to be willing to choose to look at things through a spiritual lens instead of the rational ones that you’re accustomed to.
 You can do your best to take strategic steps toward your goals, but there comes a point when you’ll have to let go and rely on faith, without any guarantees.
 That is the essence of the act of surrender.